wp-plugins/zedity/readme.txt

 [youtube http://www.youtube.com/watch?v=UOJ15OFWbFU]

 Please notice that some of the [features](http://zedity.com/plugin/wpfeatures) are available in [Zedity Premium](http://zedity.com/plugin/wp)
-If you upgrade to the Premium version, you can keep both versions, Free and Premium, installed at the same time but only one of the twoa can be active.
+If you upgrade to the Premium version, you can keep both versions, Free and Premium, installed at the same time but only one of the two can be active.
 So, before activating one, please make sure that you deactivated the other.

 Here you can find more [Zedity Turorials](http://zedity.com/blog/tutorials).